Hello everyone!

 This means that any variables created inside a

-procedure exist only while the procedure is
+function exist only while the function is

 running.

-When the procedure ends (reaches the end
+When the function ends (reaches the end

 keyword), all local variables are automatically